Kristina01111000/lavendersite/README.md

 - added a separate all products page so shop would work
 - added bundles chunk to top of shop page
-- figure out why shop page was a mess
+- figure out why shop page was a mess -> was set to the main shop page in woocommerce
-- send email to her about bundles update
+- sent email to her about website feedback